Did you make more cornbread that you and your family can handle? As delicious as it is, it’s not uncommon to go overboard and be stuck with leftovers.

 Just remember to use freezer-safe bags or airtight containers that can be put in the freezer safely if you want to freeze the cornbread.
 As long as you’re making appropriate choices, it’ll be easy to eat it before it gets stale.

 Cornbread muffins aren’t really any different from standard cornbread.
 They’re simply made in muffin tins and take the form of muffins.

 As such, the storage method for the muffins will be the same.
-You can store the cornbread muffins in either the pantry, the refrigerator, or the freezer.
+You can store them in either the pantry, the refrigerator, or the freezer.

 Depending on your chosen storage method, the muffins will last for either a few days or up to three months.
-The muffins should stay good in the pantry for two or three days as long as they’ve been wrapped in aluminum foil or plastic wrap.
+They should stay good in the pantry for two or three days as long as they’ve been wrapped in aluminum foil or plastic wrap.

 They’ll last for up to a week in the fridge when you’ve taken the time to wrap them and put them in an airtight plastic bag.
 You need to do this to keep moisture out.